AppleW0lf/myblog/_posts/2024-03-08-documentation.markdown

   <img src="/myblog/images/Screenshot_8.png" />
 </p>

-Also you can see your requests history:
+Below you can see your requests history and its status:
 <p align="center">
   <img src="/myblog/images/Screenshot_13.png" />
 </p>

-And if click on button **View** you can see all details:
+And if click on button **View** you can see all details and can delete if it not needed:
 <p align="center">
   <img src="/myblog/images/Screenshot_14.png" />
 </p>